 2016 Pathway Accelerator Awardee Daniel J. Ceradini, MD

-Project Title: Therapeutically Targeting Keap1/Nrf2 Dysfunction in Diabetes
+Project title: Therapeutically Targeting Keap1/Nrf2 Dysfunction in Diabetes

 Institution: New York University School of Medicine

-Pathway Project Publications: 2
+Pathway project publications: 2

 Serves as a reviewer of grants, manuscripts and conference abstracts

 High blood glucose levels associated with diabetes disrupt antioxidant networks important for tissue regeneration.
 This project seeks to determine whether restoring this critical antioxidant pathway to normal will reverse the impaired tissue regeneration caused by diabetes.
-To date, we have generated labortory mice to investigate the role of Nrf2 in each critical cell type during tissue regeneration.
+To date, we have generated laboratory mice to investigate the role of Nrf2 in each critical cell type during tissue regeneration.
 The elimination of Nrf2 significantly delayed healing times, mimicking the poor wound healing that occurs in diabetes.
 We developed a technique to deliver an inhibitor to diabetic wounds that affected stabilization of Nrf2 and markedly accelerated tissue regeneration.

 We continue to collect human intact skin and wounds from patients with and without diabetes.
 Our first grouped analysis revealed important differences between intact skin of people with and without diabetes.
 Similar differences were noted in wound tissue between people with and without diabetes.
 Ongoing studies are examining skin samples to further dissect the molecular mechanisms of Nrf2 dysfunction in cells from people with diabetes.